it4biz/kettle-web-integrator/README.md

 	* If you need install a external plugin of Kettle, copy the entire folder of plugin to kettle/system/plugins.

+#### Directory parameter
+If you need specify a directory to read transformations and jobs, it's necessary to maintain the structure:

+	/myDirectory
+		/transformations
+		/jobs

 ### Installing on Apache Tomcat 8.0.27

 * Download kettle-web-integrator.war from https://sourceforge.net/projects/kettle-web-integrator/files/0.2/kettle-web-integrator.war/download